 We are a waste management company.
-Our business is subject to extensive, evolving, and increasingly stringent federal, state, and local environmental laws and regulations govern our activities regarding the treatment, storage, recycling, disposal, and transportation of hazardous and non-hazardous waste and low-level radioactive waste.
+Our business is subject to extensive, evolving, and increasingly stringent federal, state, and local environmental laws and regulations.
+Such federal, state, and local environmental laws and regulations govern our activities regarding the treatment, storage, recycling, disposal, and transportation of hazardous and non-hazardous waste and low-level radioactive waste.
 We must obtain and maintain permits or licenses to conduct these activities in compliance with such laws and regulations.
 Failure to obtain and maintain the required permits or licenses would have a material adverse effect on our operations and financial condition.
 If any of our facilities are unable to maintain currently held permits or licenses or obtain any additional permits or licenses which may be required to conduct its operations, we may not be able to continue those operations at these facilities, which could have a material adverse effect on us.